 I wanted to have black hair instead of blonde.
 Couldn’t change that.

 I wanted to be like the captain of the basketball team and have everyone admire me.
 The trouble was I wasn’t that good at basketball.

 I wanted to have a more outgoing personality like those who seemed to be very popular.
 The trouble was I was more reserved and soft-spoken.

 I wanted to be a math and science wiz so that I could become a doctor and really impress the world.
 The problem was I wasn’t good at math or science.

 Then I stumbled upon tennis, architectural design, and landscaping.
 These things came easily for me and I received many accolades from my teachers, parents, siblings, and friends.
-Trouble was I was still trying to live up to an image in my head of the ideal man who I was supposed to be.
+The trouble was I was still trying to live up to an image in my head of the ideal man who I was supposed to be.
 Attainment of this ideal was of course impossible.
 This continued into my early adult years.

 When you try to be something that you are not you give up your power.
 All of your power is in being yourself.
 The closer you are to being yourself the more powerful you are.
 Your true power is in being your unique and authentic self.
 Once you are being yourself, people will be drawn to you and they will love you –- and not the false you.

 Our natural inclination as human beings is to support and put out positive energy toward people who are authentic and striving to be their best.
 This is especially true when the authentic person appreciates and even loves the people who are supporting them.

 A perfect example of the power of being yourself is the story about Kevin Skinner from season four of “America’s Got Talent.”
 I just happened to run across his story on the internet.
 I was instantly fascinated which is rare for me since I don’t watch these types of television programs.